sktime/sktime-tutorial-pydata-global-2024/README.md

 ## :wave: How to contribute

-If you're interested in contributing to `sktime`, you can find out more how to get involved [here](https://www.sktime.net/en/latest/get_involved.html).
+If you're interested in contributing to `skchange` or `sktime`, you can find out more how to get involved [here](https://www.sktime.net/en/latest/get_involved.html).

 Any contributions are welcome, not just code!